ASamarkRoth/ScanningSystem/software_control/iseg_control.md

 Ordered dsb9-usb connector, supposed to arrive Thursday 23/3!
 The invoice/order is available in the map orders.
 These items have arrived.
 However, a dsb9 connector extender is needed.
 Possibly also a usb-usb extender in order to put the laptop at a desired place.

+#Peak CAN USB driver#
+This is essential in the installation process: <https://www.youtube.com/watch?v=zXT10xaJ0V8>